 Section 5.
 Vacancies & Removal.
 Unless otherwise provided in the resolution establishing a committee, vacancies in the membership of a committee shall be filled by appointments made in the same manner as the original appointments to that standing committee.
 Unless otherwise provided in the resolution establishing a committee, any member of a committee may be removed by the person or persons authorized to appoint such member whenever in their judgment the best interests of the AUSTIN EMERGENCY NURSES INC, Texas ENA State Council or the National ENA would be served thereby.

 Section 6.
 Policies and Procedures.
-The AUSTIN EMERGENCY NURSES INC Board of Directors (or its designee(s)) shall develop and approve policies and procedures for the operation of all committees.
+The AUSTIN ENA Board of Directors (or its designee(s)) shall develop and approve policies and procedures for the operation of all committees.

 ARTICLE VIII